pvdz/preval/tests/cases/normalize/label/phase1_label_store.md

 s;
 `````

+## Todos triggered

+- Support this node type in isFree: DebuggerStatement

 ## Globals

 BAD@!
 Found 1 implicit global bindings:

 s

 ## Runtime Outcome

 Should call `$` with:
  - eval returned: ('<crash[ <ref> is not defined ]>')